cerati/p2z-tests/README.md

 #### Compilers: nvc++
 GCC_ROOT option has to be set properly to use a specific GCC version

+The hybrid version (cudahyb) mixes CUDA and C++ parallel algorithm for GPU offloading.

 The computation and communication patterns of this hybrid version (cudahyb) is logically equivalent to CUDA version 4 (cudav4).

 ```shell